wuyx5/Elastic-Shape-Analysis-PTSD/README.md

 Main codes to run the pipeline of elastic shape analysis and build regression models are shared in [Paper code folder].

-Supplementary materials to the paper are included in [Supplementary Materials folder].
+Supplementary materials (GIFs) to the paper are included in [Supplementary Materials folder].
+Due to file size limitation, interactive MATLAB figures are shared in [Dropbox](https://www.dropbox.com/sh/w3mrjt5e0d58qip/AAAYt0-duenHAOF-D_bXBitwa?dl=0)

 Three formats of files are provided for the visualization of PTSD shape analysis results: